 - Output formats: PDF, epub, mobi

-It is also great as an ebook converter for personal use, or if you would like to send your books to your friends, but the codes it creates are cluttered, and stores (like Amazon) greatly dislike it.
-(Ebooks created with Calibre often fail the validation.)
-If you are using Calibre, check our manuscript preparation guide to avoid getting a cluttered code.
+A minus to this one is that the codes it creates are cluttered, and stores (like Amazon) dislike it.
+Ebooks created with Calibre often fail the validation.
+If you are using Calibre, check our manuscript preparation guide to avoid getting cluttered code.

 - Platform: Windows, macOS, Linux, Raspberry Pi